 2. Reducing errors in the recruitment process

-Recruitment tech that leverages AI such as Applicant Tracking Systems (ATS) or chatbots can identify these problem areas, and ensure that they stop happening.
-This is accomplished by a combination of analytics and process improvements.
-AI can continuously monitor and analyze a recruitment process for errors and omissions and suggest improvement areas and new processes to alleviate issues.
+Recruitment tech leveraging AI, such as Applicant Tracking Systems (ATS) or chatbots, can identify these problem areas early to ensure everything is noticed during the hiring cycle.
+AI can continuously monitor and analyze a recruitment process for errors and omissions, suggest improvement areas and new processes to reduce mistakes.

 Likewise, messaging applications like chatbots can be used to ensure that any time a candidate asks a question or sends an email, there’s somebody on the other end to answer.